Top 10 Kitchen Safety Do’s and Don’ts

-A dull knife is more likely to slip and cut you than a sharp knife.
+A dull knife is more likely to slip and cut you than a sharp one.
 Keeping your knives sharpened is one of the easiest ways to keep them safe.
 A simple fix is to use a knife sharpener to maintain a keen-edged blade.
-Also, you should choose the appropriate knife for the task at hand.
+Also choose the best knife for the task at hand.
 In other words, using a meat cleaver to slice strawberries isn’t the best idea.

 You would think this is a given, but people forget.
 Don’t forget.
-It’s important to wash your hands in hot soapy water before and after cooking.
-Try to use paper towels to dry your hands afterward because if a dish towel touches any raw meats or juices it can lead to a bad case of food poisoning.
-Be sure to also clean all your surfaces and sinks where any raw meats or juices may have touched.
+It’s important to wash your hands in hot, soapy water before and after cooking.
+And to further avoid spreading food-borne illnesses, be sure to clean all your surfaces (including the sink!) where any raw meats or eggs may have touched.

 8. Don’t set a hot glass dish on a wet or cold surface.

-9. Don’t use metal utensils on nonstick, Teflon pans.
+10. Don’t use metal utensils on nonstick pans.

-Cooking with metal utensils on Teflon or non-stick pans can cause flaking or chipping of the Teflon.
-This can, in turn, mix toxic compounds into your food.
-A better solution: Use wooden or plastic spoons.
-Always.
+When you use the right utensils, nonstick pans are safe to cook with.
+However, metal utensils can flake or chip the nonstick coating.
+This can, in turn, mix toxic compounds called PFAs into your food.
+A better solution: use wooden or plastic spoons.

 This type of pan isn’t designed to last forever.
 Know when to replace a nonstick pan.